Toot, Whistle, Plunk and Boom: Theatrical release and other releases

-The world premieres of Toot, Whistle, Plunk and Boom was first shown at two theaters, the Fulton Theatre (now Byham Theater) in Pittsburgh, Pennsylvania and the Globe Theatre (now Lunt-Fontanne Theatre) in New York City on release day.
+The world premiere of Toot, Whistle, Plunk and Boom was first shown at two theaters, the Fulton Theatre (now Byham Theater) in Pittsburgh, Pennsylvania and the Globe Theatre (now Lunt-Fontanne Theatre) in New York City on release day.

+It was also released with How to Marry a Millionaire in 12 major cities.

 On March 27, 1959, American Broadcasting Company's Friday evening program Walt Disney Presents telecast its first television showing of Toot, Whistle, Plunk and Boom.

 Toot, Whistle, Plunk and Boom was reissued in 1963 as a companion short to that year's theatrical re-release of Fantasia.

 In 1962, Disney issued a re-recorded and expanded version of the short's music and voices on vinyl LP entitled A Child's Introduction to Melody and the Instruments of the Orchestra.
 Thurl Ravenscroft provided the voice of the owl on the album.

 While the film was originally released into theaters as a part of a broader collection of shorts, it continues to be used today in music classrooms to provide an elementary understanding of how musical instruments work.

 Home media

-The short was released on December 6, 2005 on Walt Disney Treasures: Disney Rarities - Celebrated Shorts: 1920s–1960s.
+The short was released on December 6, 2005, on Walt Disney Treasures: Disney Rarities – Celebrated Shorts: 1920s–1960s.